-Remember that if police are asking you questions, it is most likely because they do not yet have enough evidence to justify an arrest and are questioning you to help build a case against you.
-Be smart, and keep your mouth shut.
-Politely advise the officer that you prefer not to answer ANY questions without an attorney, and that you choose to exercise your right to remain silent.
-The time to talk and explain your side of the story is after you retain counsel and have the luxury of engaging in a private conversation with your attorney, outside the presence of law enforcement.
-If the facts are on your side, your skilled attorney will use those facts in the most effective way possible to help keep you from suffering a possible conviction.
-Even if you cannot afford an attorney, know that the court is required by law to appoint one to you through the Office of the Public Defender in the county where you are arrested and charged.
+Remember that if police are asking you questions it is most likely because they do not yet have enough evidence to justify an arrest and are questioning you to help build a case.
+Be smart and keep your mouth shut.
+Politely advise the officer that you prefer not to answer ANY questions without an attorney and that you choose to exercise your right to remain silent.
+The time to talk and explain your side of the story is after you retain counsel and have the luxury of engaging in a private conversation with your attorney outside the presence of law enforcement.
+If the facts are on your side then your skilled attorney will use those facts in the most effective way possible to help keep you from suffering a conviction.
+Even if you cannot afford an attorney know that the court is required by law to appoint one to you through the Office of the Public Defender in the county where you are arrested and charged.

-If police officers come to your door and ask you if they may enter and speak to you, know that you have the right to refuse them access as guaranteed by the 4th Amendment, which protects against warrantless search and seizure.
-Simply advise the officer that you do not consent to searches and politely close your door, or you may speak through the door without even opening it.
-If an officer comes to your door with a search warrant, that means he has obtained prior permission from a judge to search your home or property based on evidence presented to that judge who signed the search warrant.
-In that case the officer is within his right to enter the home without your consent, and know that police will not ask for your permission to enter if they have a warrant.
+If police officers come to your door and ask you if they may enter your home and speak to you know that you have the right to refuse them access as guaranteed by the 4th Amendment which protects against warrantless search and seizure.
+Simply advise the officer that you do not consent to searches and politely close your door, or you may speak through the door without opening it.
+If an officer comes to your door with a search warrant that means he has obtained prior permission from a judge to search your home or property based on evidence presented to that judge who signed the search warrant.
+In that case the officer is within his right to enter the home without your consent and know that police will not ask for your permission to enter if they have a warrant.
 The officer will simply enter and hand you the warrant.
-Often times if you do not open the door for an officer with a warrant, they will force entry into the home causing unnecessary damage to doors or windows, so it is advisable to permit their entry if the warrant is valid.
-Look at the warrant and make sure the address and name on the document are correct, as there have been many instances when officers enter the wrong home by mistake, and find contraband resulting in an arrest.
+Often times if you do not open the door for officers with a warrant they can and will force entry into the home causing unnecessary damage to doors or windows so it is advisable to permit their entry if the warrant is valid.
+Look at the warrant and make sure the address and name on the document are correct as there have been many instances when officers enter the wrong home by mistake and still find contraband resulting in an arrest.
 Courts have routinely upheld convictions against defendants even when officers mistakenly enter the wrong home so it is always a good idea to double check the address and name on the warrant even after the officers have entered.